-Abuse is:
+Physical abuse is:

-- Inflicting physical injury on a child by other than accidental means, causing skin bruising, burns, disfigurement, impairment of physical or emotional health, or loss or impairment of any bodily function, death; and/or - Creating a substantial risk of physical harm to a child's bodily functioning; and/or - Committing acts that are cruel or inhumane regardless of observable injury.
-Such acts may include, but are not limited to, instances of extreme discipline demonstrating a disregard of a child's pain and/or mental suffering; and/or - Assaulting or criminally mistreating a child as defined by either the criminal code or school policy; and/or - Engaging in actions or omissions resulting in injury to, or creating a substantial risk to the physical or mental health or development of a child; and/or - Failing to take reasonable steps to prevent the occurrence of any of the above.
+- n Inflicting physical injury on a child by other than accidental means, causing skin bruising, burns, disfigurement, impairment of physical or emotional health, or loss or impairment of any bodily function, death; and/or - n Creating a substantial risk of physical harm to a childs bodily functioning; and/or - n Committing acts that are cruel or inhumane regardless of observable injury.
+Such acts may include, but are not limited to, instances of extreme discipline demonstrating a disregard of a childs pain and/or mental suffering; and/or - n Assaulting or criminally mistreating a child as defined by either the criminal code or school policy; and/or - n Engaging in actions or omissions resulting in injury to, or creating a substantial risk to the physical or mental health or development of a child; and/or n Failing to take reasonable steps to prevent the occurrence of any of the above.